Local Convergence Analysis of ADMM for Nonconvex Composite Optimization: Abstract

 \section{Abstract}

-{In this paper, we study the local convergence of the standard ADMM scheme for a class of nonconvex composite problems arising from modern imaging and machine learning models.
-This problem is constrained by a closed convex set, while its objective is the sum of a continuously differentiable (possibly nonconvex) smooth term and a polyhedral convex nonsmooth term composed with a linear mapping.
-Our analysis is mainly motivated by the recent works of Rockafellar \cite{rockafellar2023augmented,rockafellar2023convergence}.
-We begin with an elementary proof of a key local strong convexity property of the Moreau envelope of polyhedral convex functions.
-Building on this property, we show that the strong variational sufficiency condition holds for the considered problem under appropriate assumptions.
-Using the strong variational sufficiency condition, we further derive a descent inequality for the ADMM iterates, in a form analogous to the classical descent analysis of ADMM for convex problems.
-As a consequence, for a suitable choice of the penalty parameter, we establish local convergence of the ADMM scheme to a primal–dual solution, and a local linear convergence rate for the case where the constraint set is polyhedral convex.
-Finally, we present three analytic examples to illustrate the applicability of our local convergence result and the necessity of the local assumptions.}
+{ In this paper, we study the local convergence of the standard ADMM scheme for a class of nonconvex composite optimization problems motivated by applications in signal processing and machine learning.
+The problems are constrained by a closed convex set, while their objective is the sum of a continuously differentiable, possibly nonconvex, smooth term and a polyhedral convex nonsmooth term composed with a linear mapping.
+Motivated by recent works of Rockafellar, we first provide an elementary proof of a local strong convexity property of the Moreau envelope of polyhedral convex functions on the orthogonal complement of an appropriate subspace.
+Building on this property, we establish the strong variational sufficiency of the reduced augmented Lagrangian under an appropriate second-order condition.
+We then derive a descent inequality for the ADMM iterates that is analogous to the classical descent inequality for convex ADMM.
+For a sufficiently large penalty parameter, and under suitable initialization and local trajectory conditions, we prove that the ADMM sequence converges to a stationary primal-dual point.
+When the constraint set is polyhedral convex, we further show that the weighted distance of the primal-dual sequence to the local solution set converges Q-linearly, while the primal sequence converges R-linearly.
+Finally, we present three illustrative examples together with an application-oriented verification for a class of possibly nonconvex quadratic programs, illustrating the role of the second-order condition, the local nature of the convergence theory, and its applicability.}

 \keywords{nonconvex composite optimization, ADMM, polyhedral convex function, Moreau envelope, strong variational sufficiency, local convergence}